 RS is taught by class teachers from Years 1 to 4 in the children’s classroom.
 From Years 5 to 8 the children are mainly taught in a large, spacious, well-equipped RS Room by a subject specialist or the Head of Department.

 The RS curriculum is designed around both the RE Today Schemes of Work and ISEB syllabus.
-Years 7 and 8 follow the Common Entrance Syllabus and complete a project on either the role of St. Peter Mancroft or the Salvation Army within the local community.
+Year 7 follow the Common Entrance Theology, Philosophy and Religion syllabus and Year 8 are the final year group to follow the Common Entrance Syllabus A, where as part of this they complete a project on the role of the Salvation Army within the local community.

 A variety of teaching methods are encouraged in RS.
 These include discussion, written work, art, videos, visits, games, drama, the use of artefacts, stories, music and research.

-The RS Department makes regular use of the School’s ICT resources.
-Relevant pieces of software have been purchased to support and develop work in Buddhism, Christianity, Hinduism, Islam and Judaism.
+The RS Department makes regular use of the School’s IT resources.
+The children make good use of their iPads and a range of apps to support their learning.
 Support material, including interactive activities, exemplary pieces of work, video clips and links to websites have been added to Firefly the School’s VLE, which can be accessed from within school or from home.
-The children make good use of their iPads and a range of apps to support their learning.

 Trips and Events

 Trips and visiting speakers form an important part of the RS curriculum as they help the children experience a faith community at first hand.
 Locally our children visit Norwich Cathedral, St. Peter Mancroft and Christ Church to examine both the buildings and the way Christians worship.
+The Norwich Synagogue is a popular place of worship for our children to develop their understanding about Judaism.
 The Thetford Museum provides further information about Sikhism and Norfolk’s connections to Maharajah Duleep Singh.
 The Christian pilgrimage centre of Walsingham helps expand our children’s understanding of different Christian denominations.
-Our children also visit the Norwich Buddhist Centre.
-An investigation is made of a local corps of Salvationists in Norwich by some of the older children as part of their Common Entrance work.
+The School takes advantage of travelling or temporary exhibitions that come to the locality.